 Manage, improve, and protect natural resources to maximize their use without damaging the environment.
 May conduct soil surveys and develop plans to eliminate soil erosion or to protect rangelands.
 May instruct farmers, agricultural production managers, or ranchers in best ways to use crop rotation, contour plowing, or terracing to conserve soil and water; in the number and kind of livestock and forage plants best suited to particular ranges; and in range and farm improvements, such as fencing and reservoirs for stock watering.

-“Projected growth” represents the estimated change in total employment over the projections period (2010-2020).
-"Projected job openings” represent openings due to growth and replacement.
+“Projected growth” represents the estimated change in total employment over the projections period (2022-2032).
+“Projected job openings” represent openings due to growth and replacement.

-Disclaimer: Sources are listed to provide additional information on related jobs, specialties, and/or industries.
 Links to non-DOL Internet sites are provided for your convenience and do not constitute an endorsement.